Gbemisola23/ebinnaturals/README.md

 # UX
 ## User stories
 * ### As Admin
       * As admin I can manage user's accounts so that I can make any required changes to them if needed
       * As admin I can manage products so that I can create,edit, update or delete products when necessary
-      * As admin I can view created orders so that I can full fill the orders or amend if needed
+      * As admin I can view created orders so that
+         I can fullfill the orders or amend if needed
-      * As admin I can delete  comments so that I can remove them if I nolonger feel they are still necessary or needed
+      * As admin I can delete  comments so that
+          I can remove them if I nolonger feel they are still necessary or needed
       * As admin I can view messages sent via contact form so that I can act upon them
       * As admin I can manage the blog content so that I can make amendments if needed

 * ### As a site user
       * As a site user I can easily register an  account so that I can have a personal account
       * As a site user I can login in my account so that I can view my order history
       * As a site user I can easily login and logout so that I can I can access my personal information.
       * As a site user I can easily recover my password if I forget so that I can recover access to my account.
       * As a site user I can receive an email confirmation after registering so that I can verify that my account registration was successful.
       * As a site user I can have a peronalized user profile so that I can view my perosnal order history and order confirmations and save my perosnal information.
       * As a site user I can search for products by name or description so that I can find the best rated products in a specific category.
       * As a site user I can sort multiple categories of products simultaneously so that I can find the best rated across broad categories.
       * As a site user I can view list of products so that I can select the one to purchase
       * As a site user I can look at product details so that I can view the price and other product details.
       * As a site user I can view the contents of my shopping bag so that I can be able to make any adjustments.
       * As a site user I can view the total of my purchase so that I can avoid spendingg too much.
       * As a site user I can update my bag by adding more or remove products so that I can decide on the number of products I intend to buy
       * As a site user I can identify deals and clearance so that I can take advantage of special savings on products.
       * As a site user I can view my order summary so that I can verify it before confirming
       * As a site user I can easily select the quantity of a product so that I can ensure I select the right quantity.
       * As a site user I can checkout securely so that I can I maintain the level of trust on the site
       * As a site user I can view paginated posts so that I can select which posts to view
       * As a site user I can view all posts so that I can decide what I may be interested in reading
       * As a site user I can comment to the blog posts so that I can express my opinion to the post
       * As a site user I can use the contact form so that I can contact the site owners
       * As a site user I can sign up to newsletter so that I can keep updated on the latest news

 * ### Database